 Cristiano Bonino’s nonno (grandfather in Italian) Paolo was born in Trentino, and so he knows the region well.
 (To give you an idea, Cristiano has at least 50 cousins living in the area!)
 He is proud to introduce you the beauty, history and culture of this land, after so many summers spent here as a child.

-Andrea Marchesini’s mother was born in South Tyrol, making him a mix of German and northern Italian cultures.
+Andrea Marchesini’s father was born in South Tyrol, making him a mix of German and northern Italian cultures.
 They are proud to introduce you to the beauty, history and culture of this land, after so many summers spent here as children.